 La Jolla Beaches are famous for surfing.
 If you’ve never surfed before, Ja Lolla beaches are great for beginners.
 There are also some spots with excellent surf for experienced travelers.

-La Jolla beaches also great from snorkeling, kayaking, and relaxing.
+La Jolla beaches are also great for snorkeling, kayaking, and relaxing.
 Exploring La Jolla’s sea caves by kayak is one of the most exciting adventures.
 There are 7 sea caves in La Jolla, and only one of them is accessible on foot.

 La Jolla Underwater Park is the best place to go snorkeling or scuba diving.
 These waters are protected and known to house abundant marine life.
 You may see many different species of fish, rays or, even, sharks!